 Resources Partnership to help restore the eroding shoreline using oyster habitat restoration practices.

-Federation staff and its partners have used inventive coastal restoration techniques to create a series of marsh toe revetments and patch oyster reefs around Beacon Island that are helping to slow erosion.
-To date, 393 linear feet of marsh toe revetments and nine patch oyster reefs have been created on the western side of the island.
+Federation staff and its partners used recycled oyster shells to create a series of marsh toe revetments and patch oyster reefs around Beacon Island that are helping to slow erosion.
+A total of 393.5 linear feet of marsh toe revetments and nine patch oyster reefs were created on the western side of the island.

 With this work accomplished, the focus has shifted to restoring the more dynamic eastern shore of the island, where water depths and wave energies are significantly greater.
-Currently, a variety of restoration strategies are being explored to devise the best approach to reduce shoreline erosion along the eastern side of the island.
+Currently, a variety of restoration strategies are being explored to determine the best approach to reduce shoreline erosion and restore additional oyster habitat along the eastern side of the island.